Tax Classes in Germany: How Expats Can Save Money

 • Married people who are permanently separated

-• Persons who live in a registered civil partnership and are also separated
+• Persons in a registered civil partnership who are separated

 Special features: